rubenmartinezlorente/Project-Week-8-Final-Project/your-project/README.md

 * Exports: in b.
 Kwh
 * C02 emissions: emissions measured in million metric tons carbon dioxide

-Also, from the same website, we use different countries ranking measures (same as above) to make a quick description in the current energetic situation (2017).
+Also, from the same website, we use different countries ranking measures to make a quick description in the current energetic situation (2017):
+* Ranking of electri

 From these datasets, we make a data cleaning and data exploring to prepare ready for the last step: Time Series -Machine Learning-

 ## Cleaning
-Data Cleaning is named the Jupyter notebook file: **1.data_cleaning.ipnyb** is splitted in two different steps:
+Data Cleaning information you may find in the Jupyter notebook file: **1.data_cleaning.ipnyb**.
+It is splitted in two different steps:
-* 1st step **SLICING SUPERDATASET**: For Generation and Capacity superdatasets we define a function we slice these superdatasets in five small ones.
+### 1st step **SLICING SUPERDATASET**
+For Generation and Capacity superdatasets we define a function we slice these superdatasets in five small ones.

-* 2nd step **CLEANING DATASET**: Define two functions (*clean1*, *clean2*) to automatize the cleaning for all dataset we have.
+### 2nd step **CLEANING DATASET**
+ Define two functions (*clean1*, *clean2*) to automatize the cleaning for all dataset we have.
 I checked previously that all of them share the same 'deffects', which are the following ones:

 * 1 dropping the empty  and the units columns.